anhdtd-vbee/CI_LightGCN_master/README.md

 3. "./data/finetune_yelp/xxx.npy" is the degree at one stage.
 4. "./data/finetune_yelp/rescale_vec" is the degree ratio between two stages.

+_The naming logic of Gowalla is the same as Yelp, replacing "finetune_yelp" by "gowalla" you can get the processed data of Gowalla._

 # C. The required pre-processing results for quickly reproducing